UNIRSM Simulation of production systems

 Knowledge and ability to understand

-At the end of the course, the student must have acquired the main knowledge concerning the structure and operating principle of a simulator in terms of: analysis of the context that is intended to be reproduced virtually, statistical analysis of the data describing the process, tools capable of develop a simulator of the analyzed process, analysis of the data obtained from the simulation process and optimization of the operating levers in order to improve the performance of the process.
+By the end of the course, students should have acquired the main knowledge regarding the structure and operating principles of a simulator in terms of: analysis of the context to be virtually reproduced, statistical analysis of the data describing the process, tools capable of developing a simulator of the analyzed process, analysis of the data obtained from the simulation process, and optimization of the operating levers in order to improve process performance.
+Skills

 The student must be able to develop a logistical and productive process simulator starting from the reality being analyzed, appropriately choosing the tool that is best able to virtually develop the process studied, identifying performance indices and the operational levers on which to act through “what if” analyzes to optimize operation and propose innovative solutions to those currently existing.